 Sushi rice is the basic building block of many sushi variations.
-It is the hero ingredient of any sushi dish, and it will determine the quality of sushi you make.
-So I am going to share the authentic way to make Sushi rice perfectly.
+It is the hero ingredient of any sushi dish, and it will determine the quality of any sushi you make.
+So I am going to share the authentic way to make it perfect.

 What is SUSHI by the way?